dpranke/pyfloyd/docs/grammar.md

   Returns the string produced by joining all of the elements of `ss` together with empty strings.
 Equivalent to `join('', ss)`.

+* `colno(): int`<br>`
+  Returns the current (1-based) column number in the text at the point where the function is called.
+If the text is empty, returns 1.
+If at the end of the text, returns 1 + the colno of the last character in the file.

 * `concat(x:[Result], y:[Result]): [Result]`<br>
   Returns an array containing all of the elements of `x` followed by all of the elements of `y`.